Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Signal and background samples

-Among the background processes, Drell-Yan (DY) is dominant.
+Among the background processes, the Drell-Yan (DY) process is dominant in general.
 The DY samples are generated with at least 1 b-quark and up to 4 quarks associated, using MG5\_aMC@NLO V2.6.5.
+The generated DY processes include $llb$, $llbj$, $llbjj$ and $llbjjj$, where $l$ stands for muon, $b$ for bottom quark and $j$ for all quarks except top quark.
 To enhance the MC statistics in the signal enriched phase space, the samples are generated with $m_{ll}$ slices of [100, 150], [150, 200] and [200, $+\infty$] GeV.
+A k-factor of 1.23 \cite{LHC-k-factor} is used for the NLO QCD correction in the DY process.
+No k-factors are applied for other background processes, given the fact that DY totally dominates the background contribution.
 The second leading background is top quark pair production $t\bar{t}$.
-The samples are generated at LO using MG5\_aMC@NLO V2.6.5.
+The samples are generated at LO in QCD using MG5\_aMC@NLO V2.6.5.
 Single Higgs processes that have a Higgs boson decaying to a pair of muons can also enter the signal regions.
-These samples are generated in the production modes of gluon-gluon fugion (ggH), vector boson fusion (VBFH), ZH, $\rm{t\bar{t}H}$ and $\rm{b\bar{b}H}$, using MG5\_aMC@NLO V2.6.5.
+These samples are generated in the production modes of gluon-gluon fusion (ggH), vector boson fusion (VBFH), ZH, $\rm{t\bar{t}H}$ and $\rm{b\bar{b}H}$, using MG5\_aMC@NLO V2.6.5.

-All the parton-level events are generated with the relevant event generators as described above and stored in the LHE files.
-These events are fed to PYTHIA 8.306~\cite{Bierlich:2022pfr} for decays, parton shower and hadronization.
-Then they are passed to a parameterized detector simulation and a full reconstruction by DELPHES 3.5.0\cite{deFavereau:2013fsa}.
-In DELPHES, the default CMS configuration without pileup is taken.
+For all signal and background samples, the decay, parton shower, hadronization and underlying events are modelled by PYTHIA 8.306~\cite{Bierlich:2022pfr}.
+No pileup is considered.
+To emulate the detector effects, DELPHES 3.5.0~\cite{deFavereau:2013fsa} is used and the default CMS configuration card is applied.
 The jets are reconstructed using the anti-$k_{t}$ clustering algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with a radius parameter $R = 0.5$ following the CMS defaults.
-All the MC samples are summarized in TABLE.~\ref{table:1}.
+All the MC samples are summarized in TAB.~\ref{table:1} where the DY and $t\bar{t}$ cross-section contains the branching ratios down to the final state with di-muon, while the single and double Higgs processes do not contain any branching ratio.